-As of February 28, 2022, THDA granted forbearance approvals for 3,736 Program Loans, with Program Loans completing forbearance by February 28, 2022, and 2,125 Program Loans in active forbearance.
-The Program Loans in active forbearance and delinquent as of February 28, 2022 were approximately 7.77% of the aggregate principal amount of Program Loans held under the 2013 General Resolution as of that date.
+As of April 30, 2022, THDA granted forbearance approvals for 4,044 Program Loans, with 1,948 Program Loans completing forbearance by April 30, 2022, and 2,096 Program Loans in active forbearance.
+The Program Loans in active forbearance and delinquent as of April 30, 2022 were approximately 8.85% of the aggregate principal amount of Program Loans held under the 2013 General Resolution as of that date.
 THDA may approve, or be required to approve, additional forbearance requests during the Pandemic.
 THDA, through its Volunteer Mortgage Loan Servicing, is able to offer certain options to borrowers who wish to exit their forbearance agreement, including partial claim assistance programs, loan modification programs (inclusive of loan term extensions, interest rate reductions, and/or payment deferral plans), and homeownership assistance funds as described below.
-As of February 28, 2022, THDA, through its Volunteer Mortgage Loan Servicing, has approved loan modifications, partial claims or a combination thereof for a total of 960 Program Loans held under the 2013 General Resolution.
+As of April 30, 2022, THDA, through its Volunteer Mortgage Loan Servicing, has approved loan modifications, partial claims or a combination thereof for a total of 1,082 Program Loans held under the 2013 General Resolution.

-As of February 28, 2022, foreclosure actions previously paused during the Pandemic have now resumed.
+As of April 30, 2022, foreclosure actions previously paused during the Pandemic have now resumed.
 THDA, as administrator of federal Homeowner Assistance Funds made available to Tennessee (the "HAF Program") under the American Rescue Plan Act, implemented a pilot program (the "Pilot Homeownership Assistance Program") to assist delinquent borrowers of Program Loans held under the 2013 General Resolution and other mortgage loans held by THDA (the "THDA Portfolio Loans").
-The Pilot Homeownership Assistance Program provides borrowers up to \$40,000 each, for past due amounts on delinquent THDA Portfolio Loans.
-Approximately \$8,411,952 (net of administrative fees) aggregate amount of funds are available under the Pilot Homeownership Assistance Program.
+The Pilot Homeownership Assistance Program provided borrowers up to \$40,000 each, for past due amounts on delinquent THDA Portfolio Loans.
 On January 10, 2022 the full statewide HAF Program was opened for applications.
 Homeowners with THDA Portfolio Loans are eligible to continue to apply for assistance in the full statewide HAF program.
 The net funds available for assistance under the HAF Program, including the Pilot Homeownership Assistance Program and other statewide HAF Program funds has been granted to borrowers of Program Loans held under the 2013 General Resolution.
-THDA has contracted with a third party to help implement the statewide HAF Program including the Pilot Homeownership Assistance Program including
+THDA has contracted with a third party to help implement the statewide HAF Program including the Pilot Homeownership Assistance Program including the Pilot Homeownership Assistance Program including the Pilot Homeownership Assistance Program.